sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

-[76$\\frac{1}{2}$](# "The rationale of the rule here given will be clear from the figures given in the note under stanza 32 above.").
+76$\\frac{1}{2}$[^250].
 To the resulting area, obtained by multiplying the (maximum) length with (the measure of the breadth of) themouth, the value of the areas of its associated bow-shaped figures is added.
 The resulting sum gives the value of the area of a figure resembling (the longitudinal section of) a *Mṛdaṅga*.
 In the caseof those two (other) figures which resemble (the longitudinal section of) the *Paṇava*, and (of) the *Vajra*, that (same resulting Area, which is obtained by multiplying the maximum length with the measure of the breadth of the mouth), is diminished by the measure of the areas of the associated bow-shaped figures.
 (The remainder gives the requird measure of the area concerned.)

+[^250]: "The rationale of the rule here given will be clear from the figures given in the note under stanza 32 above."

 *Examples in illustration thereof.*